Mexican experts: nearly 1,000-year-old Maya text authentic

-MEXICO CITY — Fifty-four years after it was sold by looters, an ancient Maya pictographic text has been judged authentic by scholars.
+MEXICO CITY — Fifty-four years after it was sold by looters, an ancient Maya pictographic text was judged authentic by scholars Thursday.

-Mexico’s National Institute of History and Anthropology says it was made between 1021 and 1154 A.D. and is the oldest known pre-Hispanic text.
+Mexico’s National Institute of History and Anthropology said the calendar-style text was made between 1021 and 1154 A.D. and is the oldest known pre-Hispanic document.

 A Mexican collector bought it in 1964, and it was first exhibited at the Grolier Club in New York in 1971.